INGEOTEC/microtc/README.md

 A list of datasets for 14 number of languages is provided by [Mozetič I et al. 2016](http://dx.doi.org/10.1371/journal.pone.0155036).

-We provide a reduced image of four languages, also in the correct format for microTC.
-We preserve the proportion of the original datasets.
+We provide a reduced version of four languages with the intention of preserve a number of tweets over the time, i.e, some tweets are unaccessible over the time.
+We also preserve the class' proportions of the original datasets, in order to capture the spirit of the original dataset.
+Finally, these datasets are prepared in the microTC's format.

 - [German](TBD/german).
 - [Swedish](TBD/swedish).